Rabb.it: History

 After a beta release in 2013 which offered limited Mac-only functionality, the company redesigned Rabbit as a web app in the summer of 2014.
 The service took off, adding 400,000 users by the end of the year.
 With around 3.6 million monthly active users, Rabbit users viewed content using the service for an average of 12.5 hours a month, with the most active users doing so for 28.5 hours a month.
 The company had 30 employees worldwide as of May 2019.

-In July 2019, Rabbit CEO Amanda Richardson announced that the site was soon to cease operations; a round of VC funding had failed in May, and Richardson was forced to lay off staff and begin shutting Rabbit down immediately.
+In July 2019, Rabbit announced that the site was soon to cease operations; a round of VC funding had failed in May, and the CEO was forced to lay off staff and begin shutting Rabbit down immediately.
 Despite announcements that all staff members had been let go, the site remained semi-functional until July 31, 2019 when the servers were shut down.

 On July 31, 2019, it was announced that its remaining assets—intellectual property, software stack, and several patents—had been acquired by fellow streaming service Kast.